Ken Done is the kind of guy that can put a smile on anyone’s face. He’s warm, funny and a world-renowned artist, hailing from Sydney’s North Shore.

 "But the old 83-year-old in me knows that we never do enough for children and that there is so much more to be achieved."

 Security, health, optimism and big doses of love are what children need.

 For my three grandchildren, who live in a very sophisticated city and have very generous lives, I hope that they don't take their good fortune for granted and that they spend some time helping children much worse off than they.

-UNICEF Australia would like to say an enormous thank you to Ken for everything he has done over the last 35 years with UNICEF.
-Ken, you continue to make the world brighter for children.
+Ken is no longer an ambassador for UNICEF Australia, but we would like to say an enormous thank you to Ken for everything he has done over the last 35 years with UNICEF.
 Thank you!

 Become a Global Parent today